FrankN88/MS2_University-Research-Group/TESTING.md

         1. Through the form present on the website, location and contacts given in the footer and an map.

      7. Make the website as accessible as possible.
-        1. The simple and instinctive structure of the website allows that, together with the clarifying images.
+        1. The simple and instinctive structure of the website allows that, together with the clarifying images and dynamic gallery.

      8. Allow external stakeholders to check out the competence of each single member of the team..
-        1. Dedicated and detailed pages allow that.
+        1. Dedicated and detailed pages allow that (people page and publications page).

      9. Increase chances of future cooperations and projects.
         1. Detailed contacts, disclosed research releases and declared applications of the research allow any stakeholder to interact with members of the team.